pivotal/docs-tap/application-accelerator/configuration.hbs.md

 ## <a id='configure-timeouts'></a>Configure ingress timeouts when some accelerators take longer to generate

-If Tanzu Application Platform is configured to use an ingress for Tanzu Developer Portal and the Accelerator
-Server, then it might detect a timeout during accelerator generation.
+If Tanzu Application Platform is configured to use an ingress for Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) and the Accelerator Server, then it might detect a timeout during accelerator generation.

 This can happen if the accelerator takes a longer time to generate than the default timeout.
 When this happens, Tanzu Developer Portal appears to continue to run for an indefinite period.
 In the IDE extension, it shows a `504` error.
 To mitigate this, you can increase the timeout value for the HTTPProxy resources used for the ingress by applying secrets with overlays to edit the HTTPProxy resources.

 ### <a id='timeout-secrets-created'></a>Configure an ingress timeout overlay secret for each HTTPProxy